View and use Change Analysis in Azure Monitor

 Under Common problems, select View change details to view the filtered view from Change Analysis standalone UI.

-VM Insights integration
+Integrate with VM Insights

 Within your virtual machine, select Insights from under Monitoring in the left menu.